Agency and Partnership on the Multistate Essay Exam (MEE): Highly Tested Topics and Tips

 1. First, know how Agency and Partnership are tested

 Agency and Partnership are tested about once a year.
-Note that sometimes only Agency is tested.
-Sometimes only Partnership is tested.
-And sometimes you will see a mixture of both Agency and Partnership principles tested on the Multistate Essay Exam.
+Note that sometimes only Agency is tested and other times only Partnership is tested.
+Sometimes you will see a mixture of both Agency and Partnership principles tested on the MEE.

-Basic principles of Agency and Partnership tend to be tested.
-Most MEE answers reference the Uniform Partnership Act (UPA), the Revised Uniform Partnership Act (RUPA) or the Restatement (Second) of Agency.
-If you took Agency and Partnership or Business Organizations in law school, the law you learned in your law school class should be very consistent with the law you are expected to apply on the Multistate Essay Exam.
+The basic principles of Agency and Partnership tend to be tested on the MEE.
+Most MEE answers reference the Uniform Partnership Act (UPA), the Revised Uniform Partnership Act (RUPA), or the Restatement (Second) of Agency.
+If you took Agency and Partnership or Business Organizations in law school, the law you learned in your law school class should be very consistent with the law you are expected to apply on the MEE.

 2. Be aware of the highly tested Agency and Partnership issues

-Some of the “favorite” Agency Multistate Essay Exam issues include:
+Some of the highly tested Agency MEE issues include:

-- Actual authority: This is one of the Examiners’ favorite issues to test (second to apparent authority).
-Be able to say, “Actual authority can be express, where the agent is expressly given authority to act for the principal.
+- Actual authority: This is one of the bar examiners’ favorite issues to test.
+Be prepared to write on an actual authority question, “Actual authority can be express, where the agent is expressly given authority to act for the principal.
 It can also be implied.
-Implied authority is present when the principal’s conduct leads the agent to believe it has authority.”
+Implied authority is present when the principal’s conduct leads the agent to believe that the agent has authority.

-- Apparent authority: State: “the elements of apparent authority are: (a) the person dealing with the agent must do so with a reasonable belief in the agent’s authority, and (b) the belief must be generated by some act or neglect on the part of the principal.“
+- Apparent authority: This is another very highly tested issue.
+Apparent authority exists when the person dealing with the agent does so with a reasonable belief in the agent’s authority, and that belief is generated by some act or neglect on the part of the principal.“

-- Principles of vicarious and direct liability also are tested semi-frequently.
+- Principles of vicarious and direct liability also are frequently tested.
 Remember that an agent is always liable for her own torts.
-A principal can be vicariously liable if the agent or employee was acting in the scope of employment, made a minor deviation from employment, or committed an intentional tort (a) for the principal’s benefit, or (b) because the principal authorized it, or (c) the intentional tort arose naturally due to the nature of employment.
+A principal can be vicariously liable if the agent or employee was acting in the scope of their employment, made a minor deviation from their employment, or committed an intentional tort (1) for the principal’s benefit, (2) because the principal authorized it, or (3) that arose naturally due to the nature of employment.

-- Liability of a principal and agent for contracts entered into by the agent: This is an issue that has come up recently and has been tested semi-consistently in Agency and Partnership on the MEE.
+- Liability of a principal and agent for contracts entered into by the agent.
+This is an issue that has been tested recently in Agency and Partnership on the MEE.
 The agent is bound to a third party on a contract she enters into with the third party if the agent had no actual or apparent authority to enter into the contract.
-The agent also is liable if the principal is undisclosed (i.e., the third party does not know the agent is acting on another’s behalf) or if the principal is “partially disclosed” (i.e., the third party knows the agent is acting on behalf of another but does not know the identity of the principal).
+The agent also is liable on the contract if the principal is undisclosed (i.e., the third party does not know the agent is acting on another’s behalf) or if the principal is partially disclosed (i.e., the third party knows the agent is acting on behalf of another but does not know the identity of the principal).

-Some of the “favorite” Partnership Multistate Essay Exam issues include:
+Some of the highly tested Partnership MEE issues include:

-- Formation: Write: A partnership is “the association of two or more persons to carry on as co-owners, a business for profit . . . whether or not the persons intended to form the partnership.”
+- Formation: A partnership is the association of two or more persons to carry on as co-owners, a business for profit whether or not the persons intended to form the partnership.
 Remember that it is very easy to form a general partnership.
-No paperwork needs to be filed and it is the “default” form if parties improperly try to form another business association (e.g., a limited liability partnership).
-So, in general, if the question is, “was a general partnership formed?” the answer usually is yes!
+No paperwork needs to be filed, as a general partnership is the default entity if parties improperly try to form another business association (e.g., a limited liability partnership).
+So, in general, if the question is, “Was a general partnership formed?” the answer usually is, “Yes!”